yocontra/smog/README.md

+## Looking for maintainers

-This project still works but is not being actively developed.
-If you have any feature requests you will have to send them as a pull request.
+Want to maintain this?
+Post an issue!
+This project still works fine, but is not being actively developed.

 ## Information